 Related: Best Rototiller for Rocky Soil

-This Southland SRTT212 model features as one of the most affordable, powerful and the easiest to operate cultivator.
+This Southland SRTT212 model features one of the most affordable, powerful, and easiest to operate cultivators.

-It is one of the lightest models in the market which makes it the ideal choice if you are looking if you are seeking to push it for longer periods.
+It is one of the lightest models in the market, making it the ideal choice if you are looking if you are seeking to push it for longer periods.

 Going back over the tilled areas will allow you to achieve consistency in most types of soils.
-This unit’s four-blade system is efficient at digging and turning the most robust clay soil, which is ideal considering the low priced nature of this tool.
+This unit’s four-blade system is efficient at digging and turning the richest clay soil, which is ideal considering the low priced nature of this tool.

-This rotavator weighs just 9kg which makes one of the lightest models available, which makes it easy to operate.
+This rotavator weighs just 9kg, which makes one of the lightest models available, making it easy to operate.
 VonHaus electric rotavator is corded, but its lengthy extension cord allows you to perform most outdoor tasks if you own a small and medium-sized garden.

-This unit was designed with portability and efficiency in mind, which makes it ideal for you to ready your soil for gardening.
+This unit was designed with portability and efficiency in mind, making it ideal for you to ready your soil for gardening.

 It is made of durable plastic and features a distinctive black and orange metallic frame.
 A two-point safety switch prevents the user from accidentally turning on the unit or running over the cable during operation.